LOVE-DOCTOR/MultiTrain/README.md

 #this code is a continuation of the implementations of the fit method above

 #if you only want to visualize the results in your notebook, use this code
 train.visualize(param=fit, #this parameter takes in the dataframe of the training results
+                y=labels,
                 t_split=True, #set t_split to true here if you split your data with the split method provided by MultiTrain kf=False, #set kf to True here if you used KFold split to train, note t_split and kf can't be set to True at the same time size=(15,8) #this sets the size of each plots to be displayed in your notebook